heyqbnk/vk-api/README.md

 In case your project is ran in multi cluster mode, you could use `VKAPIProvider` and `VKAPIConsumer`.

-`VKAPIProvider` should be used in main thread.
-To create its instance, it is required to pass `VKAPI` instance which will perform all of the requests and list of workers, containing `VKAPIConsumer` which should communicate with `VKAPIProvider`.
+`VKAPIProvider` should be used in a main thread.
+To create its instance, it is required to pass `VKAPI` instance which will perform all the requests and list of workers, containing `VKAPIConsumer` which should communicate with `VKAPIProvider`.